exah/lil-match/README.md

 ### `list(pattern)`

-Match an array with pattern.
-Will check against pattern the first element.
-Please, **note** if array will be empty a pattern will be matched anyway.
+Creates [type guard][using-type-predicates][^1] function for narrowing the input type based on array inside [`.with`](#withpatterns-callbackmatch) method.
+Returned function does not check every element, only the first one.

-The weight of the individual import is **175 B**, but shares most of the code with [`match`](#matchinput).
+The weight of the individual import is **200 B** but shares most of the code with [`match`](#matchinput).

 ## 🙋‍♂️ FAQ

 ### How it's different from the other solutions?

-The difference is mostly in the size of the library.
+The difference is mainly in the size of the library.
 It's designed to be as small as possible and **not** to handle every possible use case.
-A tiny footprint of the library means more understandable code, simpler types, and almost no effect on your app bundle size.
+A tiny library footprint means more understandable code, more straightforward types, and almost no effect on your app bundle size.

 If your project requires advanced pattern matching features, please have a look at amazing [`ts-pattern`](https://github.com/gvergnaud/ts-pattern) by [@gvergnaud](https://github.com/gvergnaud).

 ### Is it better than native `switch` & `case`?

-It's not better, it's just a bit different.
+It's not better.
+It's just a bit different.
 In my opinion, the result code is cleaner, especially when you need to handle nested unions, for example:

 ```ts
 let input: